 By Kristi Pelzel

 Bio: Kristi Pelzel is an international communications consultant and advisor working across U.S. and African markets.
-She is a global news correspondent for KAFTAN TV.
-Her industry experience spans 10 years in broadcast, digital, and social media communication, emphasizing strategic planning, and creative design.
+Her industry experience spans 10 in broadcast, digital, and social media communication.
 Kristi holds a B.A. from the Academy of Art University, San Francisco, California, and an M.A. from Georgetown University, Washington, D.C.